How to federate as a club football player in Spain, Mexico, Colombia, England, USA, Italy and France 2026

 However, the procedure to federate in the North American country has its differences with respect to South America and Europe.

-Federate as a football player in Italy.
+Becoming a soccer player in Italy.

-In Italy, the figure of the ‘neighborhood team‘ and the scout who is in charge of scouting promising players from different areas prevails.
+In Italy, the figure of the ‘neighborhood team‘ and the scout who is in charge of scouting promising soccer players from different areas prevails.

 Education is also important.

-In it, players must go through a process that involves playing first in their school (High School) and university (College).
+In it, players must go through a process that involves playing first in their school(High School) and university(College).

 The player must pass his High School stage and take his first steps as an athlete in regional and national tournaments.